 2.0 WARRANTY

 The electrical and mechanical components of the stud welder are thoroughly performance inspected prior to assembly in the welder.
-The assembled welder is also completely performance tested.
+The assembled welder is completely performance checked.
+The welder is delivered to you in functional electro-mechanical condition.